cesc1989/backend-handbook/README.md

 # Backend Handbook

-The purpose of this book is to serve as a guide for setting up Ubuntu 14.04 servers with many dependencies including:
+The purpose of this handbook is to serve as a guide for provisioning and setup Ubuntu 14.04 servers.

+Configurable software includes:

 * PostgreSQL
 * RVM